The Kajabbi Raindrop

 in space as open as the sky . .
 The wettest raindrops in the world.

-I wrote this poem several years ago when the earliest forewarning of the incoming storm cut the power off . .
-I sat dry under the Veranda of The Kalkadoon Hotel and penciled my thought on some paper.
+.
+I sat dry under the Veranda of The Kalkadoon Hotel and wrote my thoughts on paper.